You Never Can Tell (song)

 "You Never Can Tell", also known as "C'est La Vie" or "Teenage Wedding", is a song written by Chuck Berry.
 It was composed in the early 1960s while Berry was in federal prison for violating the Mann Act.
 Released in 1964 on the album St. Louis to Liverpool and the follow-up single to Berry's final Top Ten hit of the 1960s: "No Particular Place to Go", "You Never Can Tell" reached number 14, becoming Berry's final Top 40 hit until "My Ding-a-Ling", a number 1 in October 1972.
 The song performed slightly better in Canada, and also reached the Top 40 in the United Kingdom.

 Berry's recording features an iconic piano hook played by Johnnie Johnson.
-A 1977 Top Ten C&W hit for Emmylou Harris, the song has also been recorded or performed by Loggins and Messina, Chely Wright, John Prine, New Riders of the Purple Sage, the Jerry Garcia Band, Bruce Springsteen, the Mavericks, Buster Shuffle and Bob Seger.

 Description

 The song tells of the wedding of two teenagers and their lifestyle afterward.
-Living in a modest apartment furnished with items bought on sale at Sears, Roebuck and Co., including a Coolerator brand refrigerator, the young man finds work and they begin to enjoy relative prosperity.
-Eventually they purchase a "souped-up jitney" (an automobile modified for high performance) and travel to New Orleans, where their wedding had taken place, to celebrate their anniversary.
+Living in a modest apartment furnished with items bought on sale at Sears, Roebuck, and Co., including a Coolerator brand refrigerator, the young man finds work and they begin to enjoy relative prosperity.
+Eventually, they purchase a "souped-up jitney" and travel to New Orleans, where their wedding had taken place, to celebrate their anniversary.
 Each verse ends with the refrain, "'C'est la vie,' say the old folks, 'it goes to show you never can tell.'"
 The piano melody was influenced by Mitchell Torok's 1953 hit "Caribbean".

-Cash Box described it as "a rock-a-rhythmic South of the Border-flavored item [Berry] dishes up in a beautiful manner."
+Cash Box described it as "a rock-a-rhythmic South of the Border-flavored item [Berry] dishes up beautifully."